-For the 2017-2018 rankings, U.S. News used a new way of calculating rankings that made a new metric more valuable than any other metric.
+Beginning in 2017-2018, U.S. News started using a new way of calculating rankings that made a new metric more valuable than any other metric.
 U.S. News has not done anything like this before.
 For heart programs, U.S. News used the “adjusted mortality rate” derived by a statistical model in the Society of Thoracic Surgeons Congenital Heart Surgery Database (STS CHSD).
 They gave this model a weight of 20 percent of the final ranking.
 Because of this change, many programs across the country saw huge changes in rankings without huge changes in the programs’ actual services or outcomes.

 We are who we have been for the last decade: a top-tier pediatric heart center dedicated to the best outcomes for every patient.
 We take the toughest cases.
 We share our innovations and our data.
 We believe in transparency as a driver of quality care for all patients.